Electric power system: Capacitors and reactors

 The majority of the load in a typical AC power system is inductive; the current lags behind the voltage.
-Since the voltage and current are out-of-phase, this leads to the emergence of an "imaginary" form of power known as reactive power.
+Since the voltage and current are out-of-phase, this leads to the emergence of reactive power.
 Reactive power does no measurable work but is transmitted back and forth between the reactive power source and load every cycle.
 This reactive power can be provided by the generators themselves but it is often cheaper to provide it through capacitors, hence capacitors are often placed near inductive loads (i.e. if not on-site at the nearest substation) to reduce current demand on the power system (i.e. increase the power factor).

 Reactors consume reactive power and are used to regulate voltage on long transmission lines.
 In light load conditions, where the loading on transmission lines is well below the surge impedance loading, the efficiency of the power system may actually be improved by switching in reactors.
 Reactors installed in series in a power system also limit rushes of current flow, small reactors are therefore almost always installed in series with capacitors to limit the current rush associated with switching in a capacitor.
 Series reactors can also be used to limit fault currents.

 Capacitors and reactors are switched by circuit breakers, which results in sizeable step changes of reactive power.
 A solution to this comes in the form of synchronous condensers, static VAR compensators and static synchronous compensators.
 Briefly, synchronous condensers are synchronous motors that spin freely to generate or absorb reactive power.
 Static VAR compensators work by switching in capacitors using thyristors as opposed to circuit breakers allowing capacitors to be switched-in and switched-out within a single cycle.
 This provides a far more refined response than circuit-breaker-switched capacitors.
 Static synchronous compensators take this a step further by achieving reactive power adjustments using only power electronics.